murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 {: .challenge}

-ADD THE FINAL SOLUTIONS
- process_radtags  -p lane1/ -o ./samples/ -b lane1_barcodes.txt -e pstI -r -c -q --inline-null

 Well done!
-Take a breath, sit back or help your neighbour, we will be back shortly!
+Take a break, sit back or help your neighbour, we will be back shortly!

 {% include links.md %}